alephium/www/src/content/news/alephium-launches-its-ambassador-program-8e9c9c8c9d94/index.md

 At Alephium, since the beginning of our journey, we’ve been in close contact with our community and have evolved from its feedback and help, as we are today.

-In the past 2 years, the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" data-href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md">community rewards</a> have allowed us to <a href="https://medium.com/@alephium/one-year-of-community-contributions-b3142b243e3e" data-href="https://medium.com/@alephium/one-year-of-community-contributions-b3142b243e3e">reward community members</a> for their awesome contributions (of which there are many!).
+In the past 2 years, the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" >community rewards</a> have allowed us to <a href="https://medium.com/@alephium/one-year-of-community-contributions-b3142b243e3e" >reward community members</a> for their awesome contributions (of which there are many!).
 But as we continue to grow and evolve, we recognize the need for a more structured and inclusive approach to community engagement.

 ### **Enter the Ambassador program!**